 Our 2018 surveys have recorded a minimum of 156 active white-backed vulture nests within the APNR, as well as 42 intact but inactive nests.
 The majority of nests were recorded in knobthorn (Senegalia nigrescens) and jackalberry (Diospyros mespiliformis) trees, usually in the tallest individuals of these species.
 However, a total of 12 different tree species contain vulture nests within the APNR.

 Elephant impact levels also differ amongst the tree species containing vulture nests.
 This highlights that the tree species may influence the likelihood of a tree with a vulture nest receiving elephant impact.
-Both knobthorn and marula (Sclerocarya birrea subsp. caffra) trees had the highest levels of elephant impact, whilst significantly lower impact levels were recorded on the riverine-based jackalberry and apple leaf (Philenoptera violacea) trees.
+Both knobthorn and marula (Sclerocarya birrea subsp. caffra) trees had the highest levels of elephant impact, while significantly lower impact levels were recorded on the riverine-based jackalberry and apple leaf (Philenoptera violacea) trees.

 However, our results still indicate that there is no clear relationship between the number of dilapidated nests and dead trees.
 Between 2014 and 2018, 50 trees containing vulture nests have subsequently died, in comparison to 110 dilapidated vulture nests.

 What is of importance to the future prospects of vulture nesting success is the availability of suitable trees for nesting success.
 In Kenya’s Masai Mara National Reserve, Kendall et al. (2018) showed that tree availability exceeded the nesting needs for vultures.
 Our current research will explore this in further depth within the APNR.
-Furthermore, tree recruitment rate and the survival rate of seedlings is a key factor in availability of nesting sites in future (Helm et al. 2011).
+Furthermore, tree recruitment rate and the survival rate of seedlings is a key factor in the availability of nesting sites in future (Helm et al. 2011).

-Whilst our results are indicating that there is no direct relationship between elephant impact and vulture nest survival, we still need to explore how the combination of both elephant impact and borer activity lead to the dieback of upper canopy branches and potential nest collapse.
+While our results are indicating that there is no direct relationship between elephant impact and vulture nest survival, we still need to explore how the combination of both elephant impact and borer activity lead to the dieback of upper canopy branches and potential nest collapse.
 This can only be determined through long term studies such as these in the APNR.

 • Bamford, A. J., Monadjem, A., Diekmann, M., & Hardy, I. C. (2009).
 Development of non-explosive-based methods for mass capture of vultures.
 South African Journal of Wildlife Research-24- month delayed open access, 39(2), 202-208.